Skip to content

 1. Is the carrier adjusted correctly?

-Please always make sure that the carrier is adjusted correctly.
+Please always make sure the carrier is adjusted correctly.
 You can read how to do this here .
-Make sure that your baby slides into the carrier properly and has a rounded back.
-It should always sit in the spread-squat position.
-The middle bar of the carrier should reach from the back of the knee to the back of the knee and your baby's bottom should be below the knees.
+Make sure your baby slides into the carrier properly and has a rounded back.
+They should always sit in the spread-squat position.
+The center bar of the carrier should extend from the back of the knee to the back of the knee, and your baby's bottom should be below the knees.

 2. Is your baby wearing the right clothes?

-Make sure that you dress your baby in comfortable clothing when you are in the carrier.
-That means no tight tights that might pull on the feet.
-No clothing made of synthetic fibers that will make the baby sweat.
-Tops should always be without hoods, collars, or buttons on the chest or back.
-Your clothing should also not have large buttons, cords, or zippers in the cleavage and neck area.
-Of course, your baby should not be cold or sweaty when in the carrier.
-Remember that the baby will be getting a lot of body heat from you when in the carrier!
+Make sure you dress your baby in comfortable clothing while in the carrier.
+This means no tight tights that might pull on their feet.
+No synthetic clothing that will cause them to sweat.
+Tops should always be hoodless, without collars, or without buttons on the chest or back.
+Your clothing should also be free of large buttons, drawstrings, or zippers near the neck or décolletage.
+Of course, your baby shouldn't get cold or sweaty while in the carrier.
+Remember that they'll be absorbing a lot of your body heat while in the carrier!

 3. Is your baby hungry?

-Your baby should be full before being put into the carrier.
-This way you can be sure that it feels comfortable.
-Maybe it will fall asleep in the carrier straight after feeding?
+Your baby should be well-fed before being placed in the carrier.
+This way, you can be sure that they feel comfortable.
+Perhaps they fall asleep right after feeding in the carrier?

 4. Is your baby in pain right now?

-Gas in the stomach, tight spots, toothache?
-Sometimes babies aren't feeling well and we just don't know why.
-It's precisely in moments like these that your baby needs your closeness and may even be very happy to be with you in the carrier.
-Even if it cries at first, don't give up so quickly.
+Gas in the stomach, pressure points, toothache?
+Sometimes babies aren't feeling well, and we simply don't know why.
+Especially in moments like these, your baby needs your closeness and may even be very happy to be with you in the carrier.
+Even if they cry at first, don't give up so quickly.
 Sometimes children calm down relatively quickly and just need to get used to the new situation.

 5. Does your baby have a full diaper?

-It's understandable that your baby doesn't like to sit in the carrier with a full diaper.
+It's understandable that your baby doesn't like sitting in the carrier with a full diaper.
 So do a diaper check before and during use!

 6. Does your baby sense your impatience or nervousness?

-You don't have much practice carrying your baby and are perhaps nervous?
-Your baby can sense it and may also become insecure.
-Relax or seek help until you are confident and can put the carrier on by yourself.
-Not only does your baby have to get used to it, carrying your baby may be new to you too.
+Are you new to babywearing and perhaps nervous?
+Your baby can sense this and may also become insecure.
+Relax or seek help until you feel confident and can put the carrier on alone.
+Not only does your baby need to get used to it, but babywearing may be new to you as well.
 Take your time!

-If nothing helps, you can ask your midwife for advice or consult a babywearing consultant.
-If you have any questions about the baby carrier, please contact us at kontakt@sandiia.de
+If all else fails, you can ask your midwife for advice or consult a babywearing consultant.
+If you have any questions about baby carriers, please contact us at trageberatung@sandiia.de

 read more